-9.6 Next Steps (Slide 64)
+8.6 Next Steps

 As risk adjustment data validation activities continue, CMS will consider other techniques for monitoring risk adjustment data submissions to improve the sampling selection and receipt of quality medical record documentation.
-In addition, with the implementation of the Medicare Modernization Act (MMA), CMS will be developing ways to validate drug data.
+In addition, with the implementation of the Medicare Modernization Act (MMA) for calendar year 2006, CMS will be developing ways to validate drug (RxHCC) data.